sirius93/hashnode-blog/cl6ofbj3l02ujainv2f6le0of.md

 ![procastinator.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1660165756396/4Q6qt-OWl.gif align="left")

 I tried a few times but left it midway because it just did not click.
-I wanted to build a website that has integrated blog and can showcase all my work under one domain.
+I wanted to build a website that has an integrated blog and can showcase all my work under one domain.
 All of it did not seem possible back then.

-Back in 2016, I tried creating blog with python-django and I was able to successfully create one with markdown support.
+Back in 2016, I tried creating a blog with python-Django and I was able to successfully create one with markdown support.
 But then I got stuck somewhere with the deployment and the project never took off.

-I also tried creating my portfolio on Angular 4 around 2017-18, even got it deployed to a custom domain.
-But then, I really did not like the end result and eventually that project also did not work out.
+I also tried creating my portfolio on Angular 4 around 2017-18 and even got it deployed to a custom domain.
+But then, I really did not like the end result and eventually, that project also did not work out.

-Somewhere around the start of the financial year 2022-2023, One of my tweets got viral and many people from media, social media started reaching out to me, and one constant feedback that I got was, it was hard for them to get in touch with me because they could not find much information about me on the internet, and sending a twitter message was the only way they could get in touch with me.
+Somewhere around the start of the financial year 2022-2023, One of my tweets got viral and many people from media, social media started reaching out to me, and one constant feedback that I got was, that it was hard for them to get in touch with me because they could not find much information about me on the internet, and sending a Twitter message was the only way they could get in touch with me.

 %[https://twitter.com/_sirius93_/status/1508423479594733568?s=20&t=PzUxxnmjN5I68Hxy79Htkw]